Donation & Gift Policy – General Collections

 - Photocopies or facsimiles of original materials;

-- Newspapers, popular magazines, single issues of periodicals or broken runs of bound periodicals, unless they fill gaps in our current collections;
+- Newspapers, popular magazines, single issues of periodicals or broken runs of bound periodicals;

 Before the Library is able to consider gifts of books, the donor must provide a list or inventory of the material offered, including for each item: author, title, publisher, and date of publication.
 A spreadsheet is preferred.